cosc2336-ds-alg/assg06/README.md

 In addition to creating the 4 different algorithmic implementations, you will also measure the performance of the functions.
-You will look at the actual wall-clock-time each takes to perform its calculations, as well as counting operaitons of your implementations as one does to compare algorithmic complexity.
+You will look at the actual wall-clock-time each takes to perform its calculations, as well as counting operations of your implementations as one does to compare algorithmic complexity.

 ## Task 1: Implement Linear Fibonacci Algorithm